wanfuse123/Bag_of_Marbles_Sort-/README.md

 # Bag_of_Marbles_Sort-
 Worlds Fastest Sort Algorithm (A statistical sort)

+Couple bugs remain.
+Let me know what good uses you find for this!

+Please commit your code to the repo for enhancements and speed up.

+This is just a prototype  (proof of concept)

+I bet experts out there could speed it up 1000x faster.

 Title: A Novel Hybrid Sorting Method Utilizing Random Sampling and Radix Sorting